Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 record: "A record is the compendium of information stored for each period of time, including the start and end datetime of the period along with the properties that provide the information the indicator is meant to generate."

 Records may have as many properties as required.

-The order in which record properties are defined around the parent record definition node is the order in which they are stored in the actual record.
+{% include important.html content="The order in which record properties are defined around the parent record definition node is the order in which they are stored in the actual record." %}

+{% include tip.html content="The first two records are usually the *begin* and *end* records, featuring the corresponding datetimes that indicate when the record starts and ends." %}

 ### Adding a Record Property